Sexual Respect and Title IX

 Title IX Coordinator

-Contact the coordinator or deputy if you:
+Contact the Coordinator if you:

 - Wish to understand your options if you think you may have encountered sex discrimination or sexual misconduct